-A shape (fingering) corresponds to a sound / melodic experience, and transposing seems more obvious, seen the symmetry – transposing any given shape means either to give it a parallel shift, or to mirror it, the crossing line of the strings being the mirror .
+A shape (fingering) corresponds to a sound / melodic experience, and transposing seems more obvious, seeing the symmetry – transposing any given shape means either to give it a parallel shift, or to mirror it, the crossing line of the strings being the mirror .
 To reach both sides with both hands, we usually play in the middle of the harp, close to the crossing point, with a mixed “thumbs up and thumbs down” technique.

 The harp on these pictures was made by Henrik Schupp (Hamburg).
 I’m taking my time finding my way around this instrument as I am completely self taught.
 Seeing Christoph playing his harp did of course inspire me at the very start (especially the idea of using the 5th finger), as much as the Belgian Pleyel harp players Cecile Marichal and Paola Chatelle.
 A big influence on my playing were the classical pedal harp lessons I got from the Belgian harpist Sophie Hallynck many years ago.
 I also get inspiration from previous guitar and piano experience which lead me to “think outside the box” when it comes to fingerings and hand positions, which is of course a lot of fun!

 I’m often being asked to publish sheet music for this new instrument.
 The reason why I am very slow to do so is that firstly I’m still finding completely new ways of doing things, even after so many years.
 I don’t want to write things in stone yet, but rather keep my mind open and creative.
 Secondly, in the new chromatic harp community we have a wide diversity of instruments.
 Fingerings which would suit a low-tension, narrow-strung klangwerkstatt harp would not necessarily suit my medium-tension, wide-strung Schupp-harp and vice versa.